upsun/devcenter/dev/content/posts/php-84-release.md

 And test the changes on the new environment with an `upsun push`.
 Once the environment is live, you can merge the upgrades now (`upsun merge`), then come back to visit many of the performance improvements and new features packaged in the release below.
+You can test the changes on the new environment with an `upsun push`.
+Once the environment is live, you can then merge the upgrades (`upsun merge`) and return to visit many of the performance improvements and new features packaged in the release below.
 You can as always find more information about available extensions and PHP configuration in the [Upsun](https://docs.upsun.com) and [Platform.sh](https://docs.platform.sh) documentation.

 {{< callout type="blue" >}}